ISISComputingGroup/ibex_developers_manual/GUI_development/Getting_started/GUI-Development-Workflow.md

 ![GitHub](GUI_development/images/gui_development_workflow/checked_pr.png)

 * That is us done for now as the ticket now needs to be reviewed
+* Add a summary of your changes to the table under "Changes in software but still on a branch" in the [Release Notes](https://github.com/ISISComputingGroup/IBEX/wiki/ReleaseNotes_Dev).
+If your changes require modifications to files on some or all of the instruments to work correctly, document these in the relevant section.

 ## Reviewing a pull request